YerkoPalma/nanospeech/README.md

 ### `recognition.on(event, handler)`
-`event` is a string with the name of the event to listen to. `handler` is a function which always get a [SpeechRecognitionEvent][SpeechRecognitionEvent] as its argument.
+`event` is a string with the name of the event to listen to. `handler` is a function which always get a [SpeechRecognitionEvent][SpeechRecognitionEvent] as its argument, with the exception of the result event which gets the text recognized as a string for the argument.
 Availaible events are:

 - nomatch: Fired when the speech recognition service returns a final result with no significant recognition.